Gluten-Free Quiche Lorraine

 How do I know when the quiche is done baking?

 The quiche is ready when the center is just set and jiggles slightly when you gently shake the pan.
-You can take the internal temperature of the quiche with a thermometer and when it reaches 165°F, it’s fully cooked.
+You can also check with a thermometer.
+It should read 165°F when fully cooked.

 Expert Tips

-• Shred your own cheese – Pre-shredded cheese often contains anti-caking agents that can affect how it melts.
-Shredding Gruyère fresh from the block ensures a smooth and creamy texture.
+• Shred your own cheese.
+Pre-shredded cheese contains anti-caking agents that affect how it melts.
+Shred Gruyère fresh from the block.

-• Don’t overfill the crust – Pour the custard slowly and stop just below the edge of the crust to prevent spills and ensure a clean bake.
+• Don’t overfill the crust.
+Pour the custard slowly and stop just below the edge of the crust.
+If you overfill it, the custard will spill over as it bakes.

 Reheat: to reheat refrigerated quiche, place it in a 325°F oven for 10-15 minutes or until warmed through.
 For frozen quiche, reheat directly from the freezer at 350°F for 20-25 minutes, covering with foil to prevent over-browning.
 Avoid reheating in the microwave if you want to keep the crust crispy.
 I personally enjoy reheating single slices in the air fryer.
 Place in the air fryer and reheat at 320F for 5-8 minutes until warmed through.
 The crust stays really crispy and buttery this way!